weisdd/lfgw/README.md

 * `min.*` -  positive regex-match label filters (`namespace=~"X"`) are removed, then `namespace=~"mi.*"` is added;
 * `minio, stolon` - positive regex-match label filters (`namespace=~"X"`) are removed, then `namespace=~"^(minio|stolon)$"` is added;
 * `min.*, stolon` - positive regex-match label filters (`namespace=~"X"`) are removed, then `namespace=~"^(min.*|stolon)$"` is added.

+Note: a user is free to have multiple roles matching the contents of `acl.yaml`.
+Basically, there are 3 cases:

+* one role
+  => a prepopulated LF is returned;
+* multiple roles, one of which gives full access
+  => a prepopulated LF, corresponding to the full access role, is returned;
+* multiple "limited" roles
+  => definitions of all those roles are merged together, and then LFGW generates a new LF.
+The process is the same as if this meta-definition was loaded through `acl.yaml`.